kiphenglim/fa21-cs124/docs/design.md

 focus on render
 + using a `useState` to change the menu or list displayed
 + adjusting firestore permissions to allow sharing of lists and access only owned or shared lists
+  + fixed this by narrowing the query on the useCollection

 # Design Highlights
 + editing items on task selection rather than using a button